top1944/duckuments/docs/atoms_85_fall2017_projects/17_parking/30-final-design-document-parking.md

 - /vehicle/motor\_voltage
     - two values for the two motors
     - frequency: fast (~ 30 Hz)

-### Implementation

-We slightly modified the previously implemented localization pipeline.

-The localization pipeline takes a rectified image as an input.
-Therefore we need to undistort the barrel distorted images provided by the wide angle camera in a first step.
-To do so we use the distortion parameters determined in the intrinsic camera calibration.
-The previously implemented image rectification node undistorts the image in a way that is usable for the lane following pipeline, but unacceptable for a reliable state estimation.
-It is necessary for the state estimation based on apriltags to workm that the undistored image corresponds to the intrinsic parametes of the camera.

-The previously used pipeline uses the image rectification node from the ROS library that is based on openCV.
-The node works in the following way:

-* The node takes the distored image (e.g. 480x360 pixels) as an input and undistorts the image using the default "initUndistortRectifyMap" openCV function.

-Undistorting a barrel distorted image using all pixel information will result in an image with black areas along the edges as shown in figure 15.3 in the figure [here](http://book.duckietown.org/fall2017/duckiebook/camera_calib_jan18.html#sec:camera-calib-jan18).
-The default openCV function will cut the biggest rectangular section out of the image that contains information for every pixel within the rectangle (red area) and map the image into a new image with the same size as the original image (i.e. 480x360).

-This causes two problems.
-First of all, the ratio of the cutout section is not the same as the one of the original image.
-Forcing the selected section back in the original ratio will distort the image by stretching the image more in one direction then in the other causing a rectangle to become oblong.

-Secondly, neglecting the distortion the overall scale of the image does not correspond the focal length anymore.

-Both problems cause a miss-match between the image and the intrinsic parameters that could easily be compensated by using scaling the focal length and using a different focal length in x and y direction resulting in a new intrinsic matrix.
-Instead we came up with the following solution:

-* We compute the mapping of every distorted pixel coordinate to the undistorted pixel coordinate for a given intrinsic camera matrix and image size using the openCV "initUndistortRectifyMap" function with non default parameters.
-We use the intrinsic camera matrix determined in the camera calibration and size of the original image.
-This way we overcome both problems that we had with the ROS image rectification node, while not changing the intrinsic camera matrix.

-*  rectified image and the corresponding intrinsic camera matrixThe apriltag detection uses the AprilTags for ROS library from the Robotics and Intelligent Ground Vehicle Research Laboratory.
-After an update of openCV 3 the algorithm did not work anymore due to a variable type error that we fixed.

-* The apriltag detection uses the AprilTags for ROS library from the Robotics and Intelligent Ground Vehicle Research Laboratory.
-After an update of openCV 3 the algorithm did not work anymore due to a variable type error that we fixed.

-* Debugged image rectification node (remove distortion due to incorrect scaling)

 ## Part 5: Formal performance evaluation / Results
 * state estimation: quantitativ results - ??? - accuracy + precision (success), speed of algorithm (failure)